On the phase structure of driven quantum systems

-The lowest frequency in our drives is bigger than the estimated single particle bandwidth but much smaller than the many body bandwidth, so that localization is not a foregone conclusion.
+The lowest frequency in our drives is bigger than the estimated single particle bandwidth but much smaller than the MB bandwidth, so that localization is not a foregone conclusion.
 In Fig.~\ref{Fig:DrivenIsing} we characterize the quasi-energy spectrum $\epsilon_{n} \in [0, 2\pi)$ using the level statistics of $H_F$.
 We define quasi-energy gaps by $\delta_n = \epsilon_{n+1} - \epsilon_{n}$ and the level-statistics ratio $r = \min(\delta_n, \delta_{n+1})/\max(\delta_n, \delta_{n+1})$.
-An average value $\langle r \rangle$ over all quasienergies and disorder realizations approaching the Poisson limit of $.386$ signals a lack of level repulsion and hence MBL and ergodicity-breaking.
-Conversely, delocalization implies the COE value of $.527$.
-The trends with increasing system size in Fig.~\ref{Fig:DrivenIsing} show localization away from the critical region which---given the weak interactions and large frequency of the drive---is close to the undriven, non-interacting transition point $\overline{\log J} = \overline{\log h}$.
-In the interacting critical region we find a peak in $\langle r \rangle $ which does not grow with system size and is much less than the COE value; we return to this below.
+Away from the critical region which---given the weak interactions and large frequency of the drive---is close to the undriven, non-interacting transition point $\overline{\log J} = \overline{\log h}$, the disorder averaged $\langle r \rangle$ approaches the Poisson limit of $.386$ with increasing system size $L$, signaling a lack of level repulsion and hence MBL.
+In the interacting critical region we find a peak in $\langle r \rangle $ which does not grow with system size and is much less than the delocalized COE value of $.527$; we return to this below.

 With localization established, we turn to distinguishing the phases.
-We consider a pair of $Z_2$ invariant correlators (with $A=x$ or $y$)
+Consider a pair of $Z_2$ invariant correlators (with $A=x$ or $y$)